Laundry Temperature

 Hot Warm or Cold?

 How important is the right laundry temperature?
-It directly affects how well your laundry detergent (and any disinfecting or sanitizing additives) clean, and it also affects the life span of your clothes.
-So it's essential to follow the care labels.
+It directly affects how well your laundry detergent (and any disinfecting or sanitizing additives) cleans and the life span of your clothes.
+So, it's essential to follow the care labels.

 Why the Right Laundry Temperature Matters